Staunton (near Coleford)

 Staunton is a village and civil parish in the Forest of Dean in west Gloucestershire, England, close to the border with Wales.
+In 2011 the parish had a population of 793.

 Location

 Staunton is 2.5 miles east of Monmouth and 2.5 miles north west of Coleford in the Forest of Dean, on the border of England and Wales.
 The main road which passes through Staunton is the A4136 road.

 History

 The name Staunton comes from the Old English words Stane (as in Stane Street) and Tun meaning "stony farmstead or settlement".
 Stane may also refer to six notable stones within the parish, including a rocky outcrop called the Frog or Toad's Mouth at the west end of the village.
-The Long Stone, a pillar of rock or possible standing stone, (which may date from before 1700 BC) is visible on the Coleford road.
+The Long Stone, a pillar of rock or possible standing stone (which may date from before 1700 BC), is visible on the Coleford road.
 The Broad Stone is the largest of several rocks in the fields of Broadstone Farm.
 The Buckstone is nearby, as are the Suck Stone and the Near Hearkening Rock.

 There is little documented history of the parish of Staunton before 1100.
 Plenty of evidence of Neolithic man has been unearthed over the years in the form of flint cores from weapons and flint tool chipping.
 It is known that the Romans moved iron ore from local mines down to Blestium (Monmouth), probably on the ancient route lying below and to the east of the present A4136 road between Staunton and Monmouth.
 After the Romans left, Staunton remained as one or two farmsteads.

 Edward the Confessor was the first English King to designate the area between the River Severn and the River Wye as the "King's Forest", a Royal Forest.

 Staunton is mentioned in the Domesday Book as one farmstead and a waste or meend.
 It is probable that the first Norman Lord of the manor arrived in about 1100, and a fortified manor house was built above Castle Ditch.
 The parish church was also initially built at this time.

 The Grade I listed All Saints church has 6 bells, which over the years has been of some interest to campanologists.
 There have been many bellringing clubs in the past, training new bellringers to ring for local weddings and funerals.
 The church originally had a paved path leading out of the porchway direct in a straight route to the main road.
 During the 1980s, this was altered.
 The original entrance to the graveyard was replaced with a right-angled route instead.